izivkov/GShockTimeServer/README.rst

 In addition, this repository provides an API for developing application for the above watches.
 This is WIP, but you can take a look at the ``api_tests.py`` file on how to use the API.

-For those wishing to tinker with the watch from the command line and undestand how it communicates, check theses pages :
+For those wishing to tinker with the watch from the command line and undestand how it communicates, check these pages :

 * `Gatttool scripts <gatttool_scripts/readme.md>`_
 * `G-Shock GAB-2100 BLE protocol <protocol.md>`_